rticommunity/rticonnextdds-connector/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is our way to make the connector technology available to you!
 As of
-today we included Node.js, Python and Lua (through RTI Prototyper) for
+today we included Node.js, Python, C# and Lua (through RTI Prototyper) for
 few architectures.

 Also, for Node.js users, we will use this repo for the npm registry.